By Nicola Maule

 Can you share the best way for people to view and purchase your pictures?

 I usually have work on display at the Seagull Gallery in Gourock, most of my new work gets exhibited there first.
 Probably the best way to keep up with developments regarding exhibitions would be to follow my Facebook page, Michael E Mullen Fine Art.
 I post any news about exhibitions on there and I also post pictures of my work, as it’s completed.
-I also have a page on www.creativecoverage.co.uk and work for sale at www.saatchiart.com
+I also have a page on www.creativecoverage.co.uk and local art work for sale at www.saatchiart.com